taisiabarteneva/42-philosophers/README.md

 # philosophers

 The problem of five dining philosophers was stated by Edsger Dijkstra.
-It was designed to illustrate some commun issues in concurrent programming.
+It was designed to illustrate some common issues in concurrent programming.
 So here is my realization of the resource hierarchy solution originally proposed by Dijkstra.

 Specific rules in this version are :